 The Afghan stitches are simple and repeated, so it is perfect for any level of crochet.

-The blanket itself is made using a single crochet and double crochet in the same stitch.
-The crochet border requires a bit more skill as it has double crochet rows alternating with rows of front post single crochet and back post single crochet stitches.
+The blanket itself is made using a single crochet and double crochet in the same stitch, which is great for a confident beginner.
+However, the crochet border requires a bit more skill as it has double crochet rows alternating with rows of front post single crochet and back post single crochet stitches, which is a bit harder to do for a beginner.

 Easy to Change the Size of the Throw